kdheepak/blog/content/36-unicode-cheat-sheet.md

    - 'ﷺ' U+FDFA ARABIC LIGATURE SALLALLAHOU ALAYHE WASALLAM

    And to make matters more complicated, graphemes and visual representations of code points may not be a single column width wide, even in monospaced fonts.
-   Take the following code point, at U+FDFD: ﷽
+   See the code point at U+FDFD: ﷽

    - '﷽' U+FDFD ARABIC LIGATURE BISMILLAH AR-RAHMAN AR-RAHEEM

-   My name in Devangiri and Tamil are below:

-   - DEVANGARI: दीपक
-   - TAMIL: தீபக்

 1. The same "idea", i.e. code point can be _encoded_ into different bits when it is required to be represented on a machine.
    The bits used to represent the idea depend on the encoding chosen.